 The creative approach is very well adopted in fine art portraiture, where the artist can express his/her allegorical vision and perception of reality.

 Example of Creative approach to portrait photography

 Lighting in portrait photography.

-Lighting in portrait photography plays very important role, being in a studio or on location portrait photographer must have full control of how subject is lit.
+Lighting in portrait photography plays a very important role, being in a studio or on-location portrait photographers must have full control of how subject is lit.
 By controlling light and using lighting techniques and tools, portrait photographer can influence the quality outcome of a photo session – overcoming challenges introduced by location specifics or client requirements.

-There are no concrete rules of how a portrait should be illuminated, especially if you are in pursuit or developing your own signature style.
-However there are several well established lighting techniques which will provide many portrait photographers with consistent results and predictable outcomes.
-They are also easy to identify and can provide clear indication, by highlights and shadow patterns on subject’s face or background, of what lighting setup/technique was used.
+There are no concrete rules of how a portrait should be illuminated, especially if you are in pursuit of developing your own signature style.
+However, there are several well-established lighting techniques which will provide many portrait photographers with consistent results and predictable outcomes.
+They are also easy to identify and can provide a clear indication, by highlights and shadow patterns on the subject’s face or background, of what lighting setup/technique was used.

 Example of Low-key lighting technique